 Marcie Ellen Duplantis is a Texas born singer-songwriter.
 Her music embodies her free spirit and expressive creativity.
 “Powerful, vulnerable, and beautiful”, are constants used to describe her singing.
 Marcie Ellen is a natural singer and her sense of ease and effortlessness is what sets her apart from the rest.
 She also plays guitar, ukulele and piano.

 Marcie Ellen established Marcie Ellen Studio in 2011 in association with Centenary College of Louisiana.
 Duplantis is the only teacher in the state of Louisiana as well as tri-state area whom is certified in Vocal Pedagogy from the Boston Conservatory.
 This includes specialty in training various voice types of all shapes, sizes, and unique characteristics as well as understanding the mechanics of vocal longevity and health.

 More famously, upon the release of her Nashville produced, debut EP “Walls” Marcie Ellen charted at #14 on iTunes Christian & Gospel charts.
-She is the Vocal Coach to American Idol Contestant, Garrett Jacobs of Bossier City, Louisiana.
+Active in the music industry, she was vocal coach to American Idol Contestant, Garrett Jacobs of Bossier City, Louisiana.
 Marcie Ellen recently completed a song-writing mentorship with former publisher to Contemporary Christian Artist, Lauren Daigle.
 She recently completed recording with Nashville producer, Ryan Corn, former artist with Curb Records (which label represents artist such as Tim McGraw, LeAnn Rimes and Hank Williams Jr.) of Nashville, Tennessee.